ebmdatalab/euctr-tracker-code/README.md

 `update_trials_json`, to create the set of JSON files which drive the website.

-However, this second shell script will often fail to run to the end, because there's a sponsors CSV file (see *Terminology* section, below) which requires manual normalisation every time new sponsors are added to it.
-If this happens, the `update_trials_json` script exits early with a message (which is also emailed to a recipient specified in the django settings file).
+However, this second shell script will often (deliberately) exit early, because the sponsors CSV file (see *Terminology* section, below) contains rows that have not had the normalised sponsor column updated.
+This will happen every time new sponsors are added.
+When the `update_trials_json` script exits early, it emails a recipient specified in the django settings file, telling them intervention is needed.

-The recipient should exit the CSV and update it directly in the `euctr-tracker-data` repo; `loaddata-eutrialstracker_live.sh` should pick this up on the next run.
-At this stage, all the latest generated files are committed to the `euctr-tracker-data` repostory.
+The recipient should edit the CSV and update it directly in the `euctr-tracker-data` repo; `loaddata-eutrialstracker_live.sh` will then pick this up on the next run.
+Finally, this script will commit all the latest generated files to the `euctr-tracker-data` repostory.

 ## Development